XRPLF/xrpl-dev-portal/content/use-cases/run-a-rippled-validator.md

 ## [Associate your validator with a web domain you control](xxxxx.html)

 Network participants are unlikely to trust a validator without knowing who is operating it.
 To address this concern, associate your validator with a web domain you control.
-You may also wish to have your validator listed with one or more validator tracking services, such as the <a href="https://xrpcharts.ripple.com/#/validators" target="blank">XRP Charts Validator Registry</a> <i class="fa fa-external-link" aria-hidden="true"></i>.
+You may also wish to have your validator listed with one or more validator tracking services, such as the <a href="https://xrpcharts.ripple.com/#/validators" target="_blank">XRP Charts Validator Registry</a> <i class="fa fa-external-link" aria-hidden="true"></i>.